hulxv/vnstat-server/docs/cli.md

     Mohamed Emad (hulxxv@gmail.com)

-    a Utility used by the end-user to control in vnStat HTTP server efficiently and easily by commmunicate with vnsd by unix-socket.
+    a Utility used by the end-user to control in vnStat HTTP server efficiently and easily by communicate with vnsd by unix-socket.

     USAGE:
         vns [SUBCOMMAND]